emerging-technologies/fib-languages/README.md

-# Example: Recursive Fibonacci in various languages.
+# Example: Recursive Fibonacci in various languages

 This is an example repository for the module **Emerging Technologies**.
 The module is taught to fourth year undergraduate students at [GMIT](http://www.gmit.ie).